-With respect to the distribution date that occurs during April 2016, the certificate administrator will be required to transfer from the Initial Interest Reserve Account described under "-Initial Interest Reserve Account" below, to the distribution account the Initial Interest Reserve Deposit Amount that is then on deposit in the Initial Interest Reserve Account.
+With respect to each distribution date that occurs during March (or February, if the related distribution date is the final distribution date), the certificate administrator will be required to transfer from the interest reserve account, which we describe under "-Interest Reserve Account" below, to the distribution account the interest reserve amounts that are then being held in that interest reserve account with respect to the underlying mortgage loans that accrue interest on an Actual/360 Basis.

-The certificate administrator will be authorized, but will not be obligated, to invest or direct the investment of funds held in the distribution account and the Initial Interest Reserve Account in Permitted Investments.
+The certificate administrator will be authorized, but will not be obligated, to invest or direct the investment of funds held in the distribution account and interest reserve account in Permitted Investments.
 It will be-